sonnguyen123526/distrisync/docs/Architecture.md

 }
 ```

 A client in Room A will never receive a frame from Room B, even if both rooms are served by the same `NioServer` instance on the same port.
+Within one room, mutations and broadcasts are strictly board-scoped, preventing cross-board thread contention and eliminating accidental inter-board state leakage.

 ### 5.4 WAL Integration in RoomManager

-`RoomManager.appendToWal(roomId, message)` is a thin delegation wrapper:
+`RoomManager.appendToWal(roomId, boardId, message)` is a thin delegation wrapper:

 - If no `WalManager` was provided at construction (ephemeral mode), the call is a no-op.
 - `IOException` from the underlying `FileChannel` write is logged at `WARN` but not re-thrown — the mutation has already been applied in memory; dropping a single WAL record degrades durability without breaking the live session.